Rolls of paper currency from various currency lines up in two rows

 Need-based aid

 As the term suggests, this type of funding is tied to a student’s inability to pay for their education.
 If you're an American citizen, you may file the Free Application for Federal Student Aid (FAFSA), which will determine your financial need and eligibility for federal and state grants and loans.
 The form is available at fafsa.ed.gov and can be completed starting after October 1 in the year preceding the semester you want to enroll.
 You also need to file the FAFSA each year you are enrolled at university.
 The federal deadline typically falls in late June.
-However, many colleges have a deadline of May 1 preceding the start of classes in the fall and subsequent years as an undergraduate student.
+However, many colleges have a deadline of May 1 preceding the start of classes in the fall and subsequent years as undergraduate students.
 Make sure you know the exact FAFSA deadlines for your potential universities.

 • Institutional or government grants: This free money is typically tied to financial need and does not need to be repaid.
 Only US citizens can receive government-level grants.